Minutes of Children's Trust meetings:

 You can find agendas and minutes of recent Children's Trust meetings by visiting the Bradford District Partnership pages at the following link:

 One in four children across the District live in poverty.
 The first strategy established a Child Poverty Board to lead the work on child poverty across the District.
 A second child poverty strategy has been developed to guide the work on child poverty for the next three years.
 A copy of this strategy is below.

 The new strategy gives a brief description of the size and spread of child poverty across the District and says a little about the work undertaken so far.
 The strategy proposes three priorities for the next three years and suggests some important issues that need to be addressed.
-You are invited to give comments on the new strategy, to tell us whether the priorities are the right ones, and whether tackling these issues will make a difference.

 Lifestyle Survey - Children and Young People in Bradford